 Top 8 Internet Safety Rules That You Should Adopt

-Fraudsters don’t discriminate when it comes to their victims; everyone that has something they want is fair game.
-From small to medium to large scale business, cybercrime is something that we are all forced to deal with.
+Fraudsters don’t discriminate when it comes to their victims; everyone who has something they want is fair game.
+From small to medium to large-scale businesses, we are all forced to deal with cybercrime.
 All the major browsers have inbuilt features that allow them to determine whether or not a security breach has occurred and whether you need to change your password.
 Firefox Monitor is a good example.
-One popularly searched term for online is “online safety tips,” which is because the average individual is aware of the many threats.
+One popular search term for online safety tips is “online safety tips” because the average individual knows the many threats.

-So many of us today use the internet to socialize to purchase and play games; it’s for this reason why online security has become so important.
-In this particular article, we have gone through 8 internet safety rules that you should be aware of.
-So if you’re relatively new to computers or simply ignorant about many of the threats online, then you’ve come to the right place.
+So many of us today use the internet to socialize pu, chase, and play games; this is why online security has become so important.
+We have gone through 8 internet safety rules in this article you should know.
+You’ve come to the right place if you’re relatively new to computers or ignorant about many online threats.

 Top 8 Internet Safety Rules